opentok/ARFrameMetadata/README.md

 ```

 ## Closing comments and references

-Usually ARKit is combined with either Scene Kit or Sprite Kit, this sample uses Scene Kit to display 3D Content.
-You will find the 3d Scenes in `art.scnassets` folder.

 If you want to see other uses of ARKit and Opentok, please take a look to our other samples: